pghalliday/dsl-config/README.md

 }
 ```

-Then to synchronously create a configuration
+Then to synchronously create the configuration above

 ```javascript
 const config = dslConfig.configure(dsl => {